-This course is designed to familiarize students with fundamental principles of small group communication practices in various group settings.
+This course is designed to familiarize students with theoretical perspectives on small group communication practices in various group settings.
 Topics include: group development, leadership, decision making and problem solving processes, conflict management and technology and virtual groups.
 The purpose of this course is to help students enhance their small group communication effectiveness in both interpersonal groups and task-oriented teams.